Skip to main content

 Jai’La Carmack

-Jai’La Carmack earned a Bachelor of Science degree in Biology at Elizabeth City State University and a Master of Science degree in Biomedical Science at Liberty University.
-She taught Earth and Environmental Science, Biology, and Physics at Washington County Early College High School.
-After five years in the classroom she recently transitioned to the role of Instructional Coach, Intervention Specialist and Coordinator of Testing and Accountability at Washington County Middle School.
-She was Washington County’s 2020-2021 Teacher of the Year and She completed her Principal Residency at Creswell Elementary School during the 2022-2023 school year.
-Currently, she serves as Principal at Creswell Elementary School in Washington County.
-Jai’la can be reached at jcarmac@ncsu.edu.
+Jai’La Carmack earned a B.S. in Biology from Elizabeth City State University and an M.S. in Biomedical Science from Liberty University.
+She taught Earth and Environmental Science, Biology, and Physics at Washington County Early College High School before transitioning to Instructional Coach, Intervention Specialist, and Coordinator of Testing and Accountability at Washington County Middle School.
+Named Washington County’s 2020–2021 Teacher of the Year, she completed her Principal Residency at Creswell Elementary during the 2022–2023 school year and now serves as Principal at Creswell Elementary School.

 Hayley Gearheart

 Hayley Gearheart graduated cum laude from Butler University in 2017 and earned a Bachelor of Arts degree in English and Classical Studies.
 She was a 2017 Teach for America Corps Member in Eastern NC and taught English I, English II, English III, and ACT Prep at Weldon STEM High School Career Academies.
 During her time at Weldon, she served as the senior class advisor, School Improvement Team Chair, English Department Chair, assistant softball coach, and Instructional Lead Teacher (ILT) for the district.
 Additionally, Hayley served as a Servant Leader Intern for the Children’s Defense Fund Freedom School program at the Peacemakers of Rocky Mount site.
 In the fall of 2020, Hayley transitioned to serving as the English Department Chair and English II teacher at North Edgecombe High School.
 She continued to serve on the School Improvement Team, School Design Team, and the North-Philips School of Innovation (NPSI) Team.
 Hayley was named Edgecombe County Public School’s Teacher of the Year for the 2021-2022 school year.
 Hayley has worked, designing curriculum and serving as the lead English Design for Change facilitator at North Edgecombe High School in Edgecombe County.
 She completed her Principal Residency at Patillo Middle School during the 2022-2023 school year.
-Currently, she serves as Assistant Principal of Operations at Maureen Joy Charter School in Durham.
-Hayley can be reached at hgearhe@ncsu.edu.
+Then, she served as Assistant Principal of Operations at Maureen Joy Charter School in Durham.
+Currently, Hayley serves as Assistant Principal at Durham Charter High School in Durham.

 Dillon Hamill